Legion345/Legion345/README.md

 # Hi, I'm Harel Asaraf

-## Software Developer | Problem Solver | Career Transitioner
+## Software Engineer | Full-Stack Developer | Problem Solver

-I'm a software developer with a unique background in developmental therapy, bringing strong problem-solving skills, empathy for user needs, and a passion for building impactful applications.
-My diverse experience allows me to approach technical challenges with creativity and a user-centered mindset.
+I'm a software engineer who builds clean, well-crafted applications across the full stack.
+Before writing code, I spent years in developmental therapy — working closely with children with autism and their families.
+That work shaped how I listen, how I solve problems, and how I think about the people on the other side of every interface I build.
+That perspective doesn't leave you when you sit down to write software.

 ### What I Bring to the Table
 - **Technical Excellence**: Proficient in multiple programming languages and modern development tools
-- **User-Focused Development**: Background in therapy enables deep understanding of user needs and accessibility
+- **Empathy-Driven Development**: Years working with children with autism gave me a practiced understanding of user needs, accessibility, and why it matters who you're building for
-- **Collaborative Team Player**: Strong communication skills from years of working with diverse teams and families
+- **Collaborative Team Player**: Communicating across differences — with families, teams, and disciplines — is something I've done my whole career
-- **Adaptable Learner**: Successfully transitioned careers, demonstrating ability to master new technologies quickly
+- **Problem Solver**: Trained to stay calm, observe carefully, and find what actually works — not just what looks like it should

 ---